KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Ludwig Van Scythe.md

 ---

 ##### Brief Summary
-Ludwig Van Scythe is a Simic Hybrid (just called a Hybrid) Order of the Mutant Bloodhunter originating from Ravnica and S-Rank [[Peacekeeper Force]]
+Ludwig Van Scythe is a Simic Hybrid (just called a Hybrid) Order of the Mutant Bloodhunter originating from Ravnica and S-Rank [[Peacekeeper]]
 ##### Appearance
 ![[Ludwig Van Scythe.png]]
 ##### Personality